monsur/little-logger/README.md

 # little-logger

 Sometimes you need a robust logging mechanism for your enterprise-level system.
-For those times, little-logger is not for you.
+Little-logger is not for those times.

-Little-logger is a little logging utility for node.js.
-Its more for those times when you need to sprinkle a little logging in your code.
+Little-logger is a little logging utility for Node.js.
+Its for those times when you need to sprinkle a little logging throughout your code.

 Though it may be little, it still packs some nice features, like: